zvdxc/trytogetflickerstrip.comworking/README.md

-reflowster.com
+flickerstrip.com
 ==============

-The website for the Reflowster reflow soldering controller
+The website for Flickerstrip, the LED strip that lets you build your own light show.